Current algebras and categorified quantum groups: Introduction

 The paper is organized as follows: In the Sections \ref{trace}--\ref{categorified-quantum}, we present some general facts about the trace and define different versions of the categorified quantum groups and current algebra.
 In Section \ref{current-algebra}, we define the map of the current algebra to the trace.
 Finally, we prove Theorem A, using results from Theorems \ref{local-isomorphism} and \ref{global-isomorphism} and Corollary \ref{center-weyl}.
 Theorem B is equivalent to Theorem \ref{thm:graded}.
 Theorem C is proven in the last section where rescaling 2-functors needed to make $\Ucat^*(\mf{g})$ cyclic are also studied.

-The authors are grateful to Vyjayanthi Chari for helpful discussions about representations of current algebras.
+The authors are grateful to Vyjayanthi Chari for helpful discussions about representations of current algebras, and to the anonymous referee for pointing out the difference between the current algebra and the universal enveloping algebra $U(\mf{g}[t])$ in infinite type.
+We are also grateful to Jun Hu for comments on an earlier version of this article.
 A.B. was supported by Swiss National Science Foundation under Grant PDFMP2-141752/1.
 K.H. was supported by JSPS Grant-in-Aid for Scientific Research (C) 24540077.
 A.D.L was partially supported by NSF grant DMS-1255334 and by the John Templeton Foundation.
 B.W was supported by the NSF under Grant DMS-1151473.